weewx/weewx/docs/README.txt

 2.X

-Added options line_gap_fraction and bar_gap_fraction that control how gaps in the data are controlled.
+Added plot options line_gap_fraction and bar_gap_fraction, which control how gaps in the data are handled in plots.
+Also, added more flexible control of plot colors, using a notation such as 0xBBGGRR, #RRGGBB, or the English name, such as 'yellow'.
 Contributed by Matthew Wall.
 Thanks, Matthew!

 2.1.1 01/02/13